-c) "LTE Positioning Protocol (LPP) message container", the AMF shall forward the Payload container type and the content of the Payload container IE to the LMF associated with the routing information included in the Additional information IE of the UL NAS TRANSPORT message;
+c) "LTE Positioning Protocol (LPP) message container", the AMF shall forward the Payload container type and an indication of Payload container type to the LMF associated with the routing information included in the Additional information IE of the UL NAS TRANSPORT message;

-d) "SOR transparent container", the AMF shall forward the content of the Payload container IE to the UDM;
+d) "SOR transparent container", the AMF shall forward the content of the Payload container IE and an indication of Payload container type to the UDM;

 e) "UE policy container", the AMF shall forward the content of the Payload container IE to the PCF.

-f) "UE parameters update transparent container", the AMF shall forward the content of the Payload container IE to the UDM.
+f) "UE parameters update transparent container", the AMF shall forward the content of the Payload container IE and an indication of Payload container type to the UDM.

 g) "Location services message container":

-1) if the Additional information IE is not included in the UL NAS TRANSPORT message, the AMF shall provide the Payload container type and the content of the Payload container IE to the location services application; and
+1) if the Additional information IE is not included in the UL NAS TRANSPORT message, the AMF shall provide the content of the Payload container IE to the location services application; and

-2) if the Additional information IE is included in the UL NAS TRANSPORT message, the AMF shall forward the Payload container type and the content of the Payload container IE to an LMF associated with routing information included in the Additional information IE of the UL NAS TRANSPORT message.
+2) if the Additional information IE is included in the UL NAS TRANSPORT message, the AMF shall forward the Payload container type and an indication of Payload container type to an LMF associated with routing information included in the Additional information IE of the UL NAS TRANSPORT message.

 h) "Multiple payloads", the AMF shall first decode the content of the Payload container IE (see subclause 9.11.3.39) to obtain the number of payload container entries and for each payload container entry, the AMF shall: